Loading information...

 Filing a Homeowners Insurance Claim: The Process Explained

 Filing a homeowners insurance claim can be necessary after a damaging event.
-Here’s a general overview of the claim process:

 1. Report the Damage: Contact your insurance provider as soon as possible to report the damage or loss.